-The Accumulating Timer is a 0.1 second, two-input timer that will time to a maximum of 9999999.9.
-The TMRA uses two timer registers in V-memory.
+Accumulating Fast Timer (TMRAF) The Accumulating Timer is a 0.1 second two input timer that will time to a maximum of 9999999.9.

-Accumulating Fast Timer (TMRAF)

 The Accumulating Fast Timer is a 0.01 second two-input timer that will time to a maximum of 999999.99.
-The TMRAF uses two timer registers in V-memory.

-These timers have two inputs: an enable and a reset.
-The timer will start timing when the enable is on and stop timing when the enable is off without resetting the value to 0.
+Each one uses two timer registers in V-memory.
+These timers have two inputs, an enable and a reset.
+The timer starts timing when the enable is on and stops when the enable is off (without resetting the count).
 The reset will reset the timer when on and allow the timer to time when off.